 - Bad credit OK

-Probate, or the legal process of organizing and distributing assets after someone dies, can take months or even years to get through.
-Inheritance funding can help you access those funds before the probate court process is over.
-But this type of financing is designed for emergencies.
-While you'll have access to your funds more quickly, you could end up paying as much as 40% of your inheritance in fees.
+Inheritance funding can help you access inheritance funds before the probate court process is over, which can take six months to several years depending on the complexity of the estate.
+But this type of financing is designed for emergencies and can get expensive — you could end up paying as much as 50% of your inheritance in fees.

-Inheritance funding is a type of short-term financing that gives you access to the value of the funds or assets you’ve inherited before the decedent's probate case is closed.
-Inheritance loans, inheritance advances, estate loans and probate advances are the most common ways that companies refer to inheritance funding, and the terms are often used interchangeably.
+Inheritance funding is a type of short-term financing that gives you access to the value of the funds or assets you’ve inherited before the deceased’s probate case is closed.

-Also called probate advances or inheritance cash advances, these are the most common type of inheritance financing.
-You often transfer your right to your inheritance in exchange for a fee, rather than interest — though in some cases, interest factors in as well.
+Also called probate advances or inheritance cash advances, these are the most common types of inheritance financing.

-Sometimes called inheritance loans or probate loans, estate loans allow you to borrow against real estate assets that you don’t yet have access to.
+Sometimes called inheritance loans or probate loans, estate loans allow you to borrow against real estate assets that you don’t yet have access to — it’s like a home equity loan.
 You receive your funds and repay it plus interest and fees, with your estate considered collateral for the loan.

 However, not all “estate loans” work this way — sometimes lenders use this term to refer to an advance.
 Make sure you understand how your lender works before applying.